harshit-jain52/harshit-jain52/README.md

 ### Hey there 👋

-- 🎓 Undergraduate student at IIT Kharagpur
+- 🎓 Second Year Undergraduate Student at IIT Kharagpur
-- 📫 How to reach me: https://www.linkedin.com/in/harshit-jain-4081a0256/
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/harshit-jain-4081a0256/)

 <hr>
 <p align=center>